Bowel cancer is a term for cancer which starts in the large bowel, depending on where it’s located it could be referred to as colon or rectal cancer.

 The chance of a complete cure depends on how far in advance the cancer is diagnosed.
 As with all cancers, the sooner it is caught the better.

-You can find out more about bowel cancer here.
+You can find out more information about bowel cancer here.